Snackhole/SerpentRPG/README.md

 ### Linux
 On Linux, SerpentRPG has only been built and tested for Ubuntu 20.04.
 It probably runs just fine on many other distros, but you're on your own as far as resolving any problems or differences.

 It is generally assumed that you already have Python 3 installed as part of your distro.
-However, you will likely still need to resolve some dependencies before running the app.
+If your distro has 3.8, you should be fine; otherwise, you may or may not need to install 3.8.
+Either way, you will likely still need to resolve some dependencies before running the app.

 First, install pip if you don't already have it: